 How can data help businesses develop better environmental practices?

-Data is crucial for the work Plastic Patrol does but it’s often underestimated and ignored in litter picking.
+Data is crucial for the work Planet Patrol does but it’s often underestimated and ignored in litter picking.
 We prioritise data collection as a key part of our activity and see it as a valuable tool to inform industry and government, helping to find solutions based on real-time insight.
-All volunteers who join our activity based clean ups are required to download the Plastic Patrol app and record all the litter collected by type, brand, amount and location (which is automatically geo-tagged) for our scientists and researchers to identify trends and patterns in both litter and behaviours.
+All volunteers who join our activity based clean ups are required to download the Planet Patrol app and record all the litter collected by type, brand, amount and location (which is automatically geo-tagged) for our scientists and researchers to identify trends and patterns in both litter and behaviours.
 Data is evidence.
 Litter picking alone will never solve this problem, it must be coupled with data collection to get to the source of the problem and address it at the level required.

 What’s your top tip for any new business who wants to develop a culture of sustainability as they grow?